 - Do you face a different competitor in this part of your business compared to the rest of it?

 - Do you and your competitor have the same ratio of sales/market share in the 2 areas, or different?

-Best way to start making money is to stop losing money.
+The best way to start making money is to stop losing money.

 - 80% of value as perceived by customers relates to 20% of what an organization does

 - 80% can be provided with a product that’s 20% of the cost – is anyone offering a cheap/stripped down product/version?

 - 80% of industry’s profits come from 20% of its customers à what can you do to get them?

 Why do you need people?

 - Every few years a new competitor proves there is new life in an old idea (e.g. IKEA and self-service)

 - Another strategy: Discounting.
 Offer less choice, fewer frills, less service & much cheaper prices